 We are distributing to holders of our common stock, at no charge, non-transferable subscription rights to purchase shares of our common stock.
 We refer to the offering that is the subject of this prospectus as the rights offering.
-In the rights offering, you will receive the right to invest \$0.65 for each share of common stock owned at 5:00 p.m., New York City Time, on October 12, 2016, the record date of the rights offering.
+In the rights offering, you will receive the right to invest \$0.65 for each share of common stock owned at 5:00 p.m., New York City Time, on [•], 2016, the record date of the rights offering.
 The subscription rights will not be tradable.
-The price per share will be determined on November 8, 2016, which is the expiration date of the rights offering, and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares during market hours as reported on the OTC Pink Sheets on the expiration date.
+The price per share will be determined on [•], 2016, which is the expiration date of the rights offering, and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares as reported on the OTC Pink Sheets on the expiration date.
 We refer to the price as so determined as the subscription price.
-We determined the investment amount of \$0.65 per basic subscription right by dividing the amount of gross proceeds we wish to raise for the purposes described herein in "Use of Proceeds" (\$35,284,792) by the number of rights we are distributing in the rights offering (54,284,296).